ocharles/blog/posts/2013-12-23-24-days-of-hackage-fay.md

 ---
-title: 24 Days of Hackage: fay
+title: "24 Days of Hackage: fay"
 ---

 A few days ago, we